horatiu665/tweetlistener/wiki/tests/summer.md

 ### First Expansion

-Query expansion was performed manually on 22-07-2015 and resulted in 4 games receiving new hashtags as follows:
+Query expansion was performed manually on 22-07-2015.
+[The expansion process is detailed here](../expansionprocess.md).

+Expansion resulted in 4 games receiving new hashtags as follows:
 - Godzilla
   -	#godzilla
   -	#kaiju